SuxinTong/ALW/README.md

 This repo is the implementation for the paper: Efficiently Enhancing Long-term Series Forecasting via Adaptive Lookback with Wavelets.

 ## Introduction
 This paper addresses the critical challenge of long-term series forecasting, where conventional models relying on fixed-length lookback windows often struggle with the inherent dynamic dependencies and multi-scale characteristics of the data.
 As illustrated in the figure below, the optimal lookback window length indeed varies significantly across different models and datasets, highlighting the inherent limitations of such fixed-window strategies.
 We propose the **Adaptive Lookback Window (ALW)** framework, a wavelet transform-driven approach that dynamically determines optimal lookback window lengths by leveraging multi-scale characteristics and adaptive attention mechanisms.
-ALW, as an efficient plug-and-play technique, not only reduces the MSE of backbone models but also reduces hyperparameter tuning requirements and enables input feature dimensionality reduction, which curtails subsequent model computational costs.
+ALW, as an efficient plug-and-play technique, not only reduces the MSE of backbone models but also reduces hyperparameter tuning requirements and enables input feature dimensionality reduction, which reduces subsequent model computational costs.

 <img src="figures/different_length.jpg" width="88%"/>